-The Income Section of the Finance Department is responsible for collecting student fees (tuition fees, module fees, other related charges and costs), and offers a number of payment methods and options for paying tuition fees.
+The Income Section of the Finance Department is responsible for collecting student academic fees: tuition fees, module fees, other related charges and costs.
+We offer various payment methods and options for paying student fees.

 Tuition fees and related charges are due in full on or before matriculation at the start of the academic session and each new session thereafter.
-Students who are personally liable to pay any part of their fees may be permitted to arrange to pay these under the University's instalment scheme.
+Self-funding students can pay in full or by instalment under the University's instalment scheme.
+Students receiving sponsorship or financial support may need to provide us with official confirmation that tuition fees are being paid by government funding, an educational loan, bursary or scholarship.

 Fees charged for courses provided on a modular basis are invoiced at course level (ICL) and are due in full on or before matriculation and at the start of each module or course thereafter.
 Other student fees, charges or costs are due in full during the academic year when notified.